kymwatts/BreakfastSerial/README.md

 ``` bash
  sudo bluez-test-serial 20:13:06:04:27:06 &
 ```
+Need to modify this in the future, as it currently opens the port of only 1000 seconds.

 This will print out something like:
 ``` bash
 > Connected /dev/rfcomm1 to 20:13:06:04:27:06